The Rise and Fall of Prohibition Worksheet Answers: A Historical Deep Dive

 - Public Opinion – Polls from the early 1930s showed a steady majority of Americans favored repeal.
 The cultural fatigue of speakeasy life, combined with the visible corruption and violence linked to bootlegging, shifted the narrative from moral crusade to pragmatic necessity.

 Congressional hearings in 1932 underscored these arguments, and the 21st Amendment—ratified on December 5, 1933—officially ended national prohibition.
-Still, worksheet answers often underline that the amendment’s language (“... the transportation or importation into any State, Territory, or possession of the United States for delivery or use therein of intoxicating liquors, in violation of the laws thereof”) intentionally returned regulatory authority to the states, allowing “dry” counties to persist where local sentiment still demanded it And it works..
+Worksheet answers often make clear that the amendment’s language (“...the transportation or importation into any State, Territory, or possession of the United States for delivery or use therein of intoxicating liquors, in violation of the laws thereof”) intentionally returned regulatory authority to the states, allowing “dry” counties to persist where local sentiment still demanded it Worth keeping that in mind..

 Legacy: Lessons for Contemporary Policy‑Making